 Policy 5.5.2: Employ green infrastructure design (GID) techniques when designing all drainage improvements.
 These techniques use an interconnected network of parks, preserves, arroyos, wetlands, and native vegetation to direct stormwater where it can be re-used or it can evaporate or recharge aquifers.
-Natural materials are used instead of or along with conventional detention basins and concrete-lined channels to slow runoff and to create wildlife habitat and a natural feel for surrounding neighborhoods.
+Natural materials are used instead of or along with conventional detention basins and concrete-lined channels to slow runoff and to create wildlife habitat and a natural feel for surrounding neighborhoods

 Policy 5.5.3: Ultimate GID techniques combine civic spaces with stormwater management.
-One is to create park/ ponds whose recreation fields and other civic spaces can detain stormwater after heavy rainfall.
+One is to create park/ponds whose recreation fields and other civic spaces can detain stormwater after heavy rainfall.
 Another is to create linear parks and trails that parallel drainage channels, either newly constructed or alongside arroyos or irrigation canals.

-Policy 5.5.4: Update the 2009 Stormwater Master Plan on a continual basis as part of project evaluation to identify green solutions and to evaluate two additional large-scale stormwater projects:
+Policy 5.5.4: Update the 2009 Stormwater Master Plan to evaluate two additional large-scale stormwater projects:

-a.
+- a.
 One project, which could be funded by the Army Corps of Engineers, could be constructed on Union Pacific's Dallas railyard, many of whose current functions are being relocated to Santa Teresa, New Mexico.
-This project could create a new Central Park for El Paso (see also Transportation and Downtown Elements).
+This project could create a new Central Park for El Paso while relieving chronic flooding along I-10 (see also Transportation and Downtown elements). - b.

-b.
 Another project could identify opportunities to create new streams and bosques using existing irrigation canals and potentially unneeded railroad rights-of-way.
 These new streams could run through linear parks, re-routing typical stormwater flows parallel to the Rio Grande instead of disposing it by speeding or pumping it along the flat valley floor into the border channel.

-Policy 5.5.5: Assure the safety of all dams in El Paso by upgrading dangerous conditions as required by the TCEQ Dam Safety mandate.
+Policy 5.5.5: Assure the safety of all dams in El Paso by upgrading dangerous conditions.